 1. Do you have any recommendations for my future pregnancies?

 Your provider may have discussed some of these things before or during your delivery.
 However, you may likely have forgotten much of what they said with the excitement and sometimes chaos surrounding the birth.
-Therefore, it is good to have the discussion again at your postpartum appointment when the distractions are less.
+Therefore, it is good to discuss again at your postpartum appointment when the distractions are less.

 Also, don’t forget to ask your provider what your complications were, why they happened, and if there is anything that you can do to help prevent them in the future.